-According to (Aliyi et al., 2023) The antenatal care management system’s primary goals are to make it simple for users to enter data and store it in the database.
-Both healthcare professionals and expectant mothers themselves may access it whenever required because it displays essential information about the mother from prior visits.
+The antenatal care management system’s primary goals are to make it simple for users to enter data and store it in the database.
+Both healthcare professionals and expectant mothers themselves may access it whenever required because it displays essential information about the mother from prior visits (cite) .
 Therefore, the antenatal care management platform (ANCMP) proposed in this design research is a web-based system that routinely warns and notifies physicians, nurses, and midwives in case of crises and provides reminders to attend the hospital.
 Users of the portal can submit and change clinical data and test results in addition to browsing medical material.
 The major goal of this project was to create a platform for managing antenatal care to enhance the Ethiopian antenatal care management system.
 To achieve the design goals for ANCMP, many users have to engage with the system using various computers and cell phones.
 This web-based antenatal care management platform is designed using XAMPP, PHP, HTML and CSS.
 It involves designing the stoner interface and identifying the inputs, outputs, and processes of the designed system.
 The configuration involves the use of case diagrams, sequence diagrams and class diagram tools to achieve the physical consummation of the antenatal care management platform and positive living information system.
 The purpose of this work was to create a web-based platform for managing antenatal care.

 Summary of literature review